eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 / #Pr_predicate:ZKP that the predicate is true for #credential (@proof_predicate) / #Pr_non-rev: ZKP that #credential has not been revoked and is still valid (@proof_non_revocation)
+/ #Sig_valid("public key", "signature", "message"): whether the $"public key"$ can verify the $"signature"$ over the $"message"$

+== Frameworks used for our Proof-of-Concepts

+While developing our Proof-of-Concepts we were looking for a framework / library which can be used for the implementation of a privacy-preserving presentation of e-ID attributes.
+From all the libraries presented in WP2, we tried out two and participate actively in their development:

+/ Docknetwork@docknetwork: is the most complete library available for our purposes and has been developed regularly up to early 2025.
+  Unfortunately, development on this library has been stopped to a halt, and our last change requests took very long to be included.
+  It is written in the Rust language, which is considered as one of the most appropriate programming language for cryptographic libraries, as it allows the programmers to express constraints on the data which help to catch errors very early in development.
+/ Noir@noir_lang: has been developed for the blockchain world, with the goal to be *The Programming Language for Private Apps*.
+  It suits our use-case, as it allows to write a program on a very abstract level, which is then used to create a ZKP circuit and a proof.
+  While its development is fast, and allows outside contributions like ours, it is geared towards blockchains.
+  Noir is currently optimized for fast verification time, which makes sense in a blockchain, but for our purposes we're investigating to rewrite a prover and optimize for fast prover time.

+=== Noir <Noir_101>

+With Noir it is relatively easy to create your own ZKP on complex statements, and use it in your own products.
+Like with all cryptography, it is important to know the caveats and how to optimize the program.
+For our proof-of-concepts, we concentrated on the right things to prove, and will concentrate on the speed in the second half of the grant.
+When defining a ZKP with Noir, the following parts are important:

+/ Secret Inputs: are only known to the *prover*, and need to be linked to a publicly known root.
+  Most often this is done with a signature which can be verified using a trusted public key.
+  Examples are the credential, a signature of the secure element, the revocation list used.
+/ Public Inputs: are known by the *prover* and the *verifier*, but are needed in the calculation of the proof.
+  Examples are known public keys, challenges sent by the *verifier*, the date and time.
+  It is important to chose the public inputs in a way that multiple ZKPs cannot be used to link the holder!
+/ Derived: are values derived from the secret and/or public inputs.
+  We must be sure that all derived values are based on other values which are linked to a publicly known root.
+/ Outputs: can be created by Noir, but internally an output is the same as a public input, where the internal calculation proves that they are the same.
+/ Proof: in our PoC consist of `assert` statements which enforce comparisons or boolean values.
+  Examples are valid signature verification, hash equalities, value comparisons.

 = G3.2 - Proof of Device (Holder) Binding <proof_device_binding>